-Inside Louisville’s city lines, the threat can be even greater.
+Inside Marion’s city lines, the threat can be even greater.
 Trees in urban and suburban environments are often under further stress due to conditions such as low moisture availability, competition with neighboring turf, and what is called the “urban heat island” effect.

 But we do have some trusty tools in our belt to keep this risk in check.
 In addition to keeping newly planted trees watered and pruned, there are a variety of fertilizers available to nurture the soil your new tree or plant calls home.
 And these last months of winter, as we prepare for spring’s new growth, are a great time to act.

 Both organic and inorganic fertilizers can be used to supply these important nutrients.
 While inorganic fertilizers are highly soluble and more rapidly available to the plant, the effects are not as long lasting as organic fertilizers which take time to break down and release nutrients more slowly.
 A combination of both can be applied to tackle both immediate and extended needs, but Abundant generally prescribes organic, slow release fertilizers that we inject into the ground with a pump-driven soil probe.